|

 final days of the Bambino was one of the best that you have ever done and I

 learned a significant amount of information that I had not seen before.
-Frankly,
+Extremely

 month of great stories — I really enjoyed them all, and had to give